Immigrate to Canada

 A PR card renewal replaces an expiring permanent resident card so you keep valid proof of status for travel and identification.
 You apply to IRCC with identity documents, a compliant photo and your travel history.
 The renewal also checks whether you meet the residency obligation of 730 days in five years.
 Processing times vary, so apply ahead of travel.
 If your card is expired while you are abroad, you generally need a permanent resident travel document (PRTD) to return.

-Apply to renew your PR cardwhen it is close to expiring, generally within the last several months before the expiry date printed on the card.
+Start your PR card renewal when your PR card is close to expiring, generally within the last several months before the expiry date printed on the card.
 There is no penalty for applying before it expires, and renewing early avoids being caught without valid proof of status when you need to travel.
 If your card has already expired, you can still apply, because the card's expiry does not end your status; only your proof of it lapses.
 Figures and rules below reflect IRCC policy current to May 2026; confirm the latest on canada.ca.

-You apply to IRCC to renew or replace your card.
+To complete a PR card renewal, you apply to IRCC to renew or replace your card.
 Depending on the current process you may file an online application through the PR portal or submit a paper application using the renewal form (historically IMM 5444), so confirm the current channel and forms on canada.ca.
 The application asks for your card details, identity documents, a photo meeting IRCC's specifications, and information about your time in and out of Canada so IRCC can assess the residency obligation.
-There is a processing fee (currently CAD $50), and you may be asked to give biometrics as part of the process.
+The PR card renewal fee is currently CAD $50, and you may be asked to give biometrics as part of the process.
+A PR card is normally valid for five years, so most permanent residents go through a renewal at least once.

 Check your residency obligation